HR 8799: Stellar properties

 Earlier analysis of the star's spectrum reveals that it has a slight overabundance of carbon and oxygen compared to the Sun (by approximately 30% and 10% respectively).
 While some Lambda Boötis stars have sulfur abundances similar to that of the Sun, this is not the case for HR 8799; the sulfur abundance is only around 35% of the solar level.
 The star is also poor in elements heavier than sodium: for example, the iron abundance is only 28% of the solar iron abundance.
 Asteroseismic observations of other pulsating Lambda Boötis stars suggest that the peculiar abundance patterns of these stars are confined to the surface only: the bulk composition is likely more normal.
 This may indicate that the observed element abundances are the result of the accretion of metal-poor gas from the environment around the star.

 In 2020, spectral analysis using multiple data sources have detected an inconsistency in prior data and concluded the star carbon and oxygen abundances are the same or slightly higher than solar.
-The iron abundance was updated to 30% of solar value.
+The iron abundance was updated to 30% of the solar value.

-Astroseismic analysis using spectroscopic data indicates that the rotational inclination of the star is constrained to be greater than or approximately equal to 40°.
-This contrasts with the planets' orbital inclinations, which are in roughly the same plane at an angle of about 20° ± 10°.
+A 2011 asteroseismic analysis using spectroscopic data suggested that the rotational inclination of the star is greater than or approximately equal to 40°.
+However, such measurements are difficult due to the complex nature of the pulsations.
+If this value is accurate, it would contrast with the planets' orbital inclinations, which are in roughly the same plane with measured values between 22±and °.
 Hence, there may be an unexplained misalignment between the rotation of the star and the orbits of its planets.
+A more recent photometric analysis suggests a rotational inclination of 28±14°, which is more consistent with that of the planets.
 Observation of this star with the Chandra X-ray Observatory indicates that it has a weak level of magnetic activity, but the X-ray activity is much higher than that of an A‑type star like Altair.
 This suggests that the internal structure of the star more closely resembles that of an F0 star.
 The temperature of the stellar corona is about 3.0 million K.